 REST: Rest is important in the early stages of healing.
 Take care of no one else and let others tend to you.

 WALK: It is also important that you are ambulatory, meaning that you are walking under your own strength.
 During the day, spend 10 minutes every hour engaged in light walking indoors as you recover.

-Using a walker is recommended!
-ACTIVITY: Do not engage in any stressful activities.
+ACTIVITY: